 It’s a comprehensive process because it has to be; challenges in the global economy mean competition in the job market is ferocious right now.
 (Particularly for graduates.)
 But don’t worry, we’re going to give you the tools, guidance and expert advice that you need to succeed in every assessment exercise.

-- If you haven’t already done so, now would be a great time to to read my assessment centre introduction.
+- If you haven’t already done so, now would be a great time to to read our assessment centre introduction.

-- Follow that up with a read of my article: “How To Prepare For An Assessment Centre“
+- Follow that up with a read of our article: “How To Prepare For An Assessment Centre“

 Assessment centre exercises tend to fall into two camps: Firstly ‘performance-based’ assessment centre exercises (eg roleplays & presentations) and secondly psychometric/aptitude testing (eg verbal reasoning tests and personality questionnaires).